 Travis Crum is a Litigation & Dispute Resolution associate in Mayer Brown’s Washington DC office and a member of the firm’s Supreme Court & Appellate practice.
 Prior to joining Mayer Brown, Travis served as a law clerk to Justice Anthony Kennedy and Justice (Ret.)
 John Paul Stevens on the US Supreme Court, Judge David Tatel on the US Court of Appeals for the DC Circuit, and Judge Myron Thompson on the US District Court for the Middle District of Alabama.
 He was also a Bristow Fellow in the Office of the Solicitor General of the United States.
-Travis has argued and won a case before the US Court of Appeals for the Fifth Circuit.
+Travis has argued before the US Courts of Appeals for the Fifth and Seventh Circuits.

 Travis has extensive experience in election law.
 In 2014, The Wall Street Journal described